Twitter under Elon Musk: 2022

 On November 9, 2022, Biden expressed support for a U.S. government review of the foreign investors backing Musk's purchase, alluding to national security concerns.
-However, U.S. Treasury Secretary Janet Yellen stated that she did not see a reason to investigate the acquisition and unaware of any national security concerns.
+However, U.S. Treasury Secretary Janet Yellen stated that she did not see a reason to investigate the acquisition and was unaware of any national security concerns.
 Seven Democratic senators urged the FTC to investigate Musk's rapid changes to Twitter, while pharmaceutical company Eli Lilly suspended all advertising campaigns on Twitter after a false tweet from an impersonator account went viral.
 Former head of consumer product Jeff Seibert expressed disappointment and frustration over Musk's changes to Twitter.
 In the wake of mass employee resignations on November 17, many Twitter users posted humorous messages on the platform expressing grief and anticipating a possible shutdown of Twitter, with some posting links to their other social media accounts.

 Musk's suspension of journalists covering the ElonJet incident was widely condemned.
 CNN and The Washington Post, whose reporters were banned, criticized Musk's hypocrisy and impulsiveness, while Digital Content Next CEO Jason Kint demanded Musk explain his actions.
 Democrats Lori Trahan, Yvette Clarke, Ro Khanna, Ritchie Torres, and Martin Heinrich all criticized Musk, while Democrat Don Beyer also voiced disapproval with Musk's labeling of Mastodon links as malicious.
 Lawmakers from the EU, France, and Germany sided with the journalists and threatened to take retaliatory action against Musk.

-Critical commentary

-The first weeks of Musk's tenure at Twitter have been widely described as chaotic and tumultuous by the media.
+The first weeks of Musk's tenure at Twitter were widely described as chaotic and tumultuous by the media.
 Harvard professor Sandra Sucher called Musk's mass layoffs "poorly handled".
 Gerald Hathaway of the Faegre Drinker Biddle & Reath law firm argued the opposite, believing that Musk had done what was necessary to curb Twitter's losses, assuming his claims about Twitter's losses were true.
 Jason Wilson of the Southern Poverty Law Center criticized Musk's perceived disinterest in "policing hate speech", observing an increase in verified white nationalists and other far-right extremists.
-Branko Marcetic of Jacobin accused Twitter of bias after several left-wing accounts were suspended.
-Experts with the Brookings Institution noted that the importance of Twitter "as a platform for political discourse in the U.S." raised implications for national security, while cybersecurity expert Peter W. Singer detailed multiple cybersecurity concerns stemming from Musk's acquisition.
+Branko Marcetic of socialist magazine Jacobin accused Twitter of bias after several left-wing accounts were suspended.
+The Brookings Institution said that the importance of Twitter "as a platform for political discourse in the U.S." raised implications for national security, while cybersecurity expert Peter W. Singer detailed multiple cybersecurity concerns stemming from Musk's acquisition.